OpenSCiAC/academic-kickstart/content/authors/investigadores(as)/_index.md

 ---
 # Display name
-name: SCiAC
+name: Diego A. Gómez Hoyos

 # Username (this should match the folder name)
 authors:
-- admin
+- investigadores(as)

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Sociedad para la Ciencia Abierta y la Conservación de la Biodiversidad
+role: Director

 # Organizations/Affiliations
 organizations: